MIPT-ILab/mipt-ilab.github.io/README.md

 - **Computer Architecture** course is a part of [MIPT-MIPS project](https://mipt-ilab.github.io/mipt-mips/).
 Materials are in English, Russian narrations are also available.
 - **[Open C++ Lectures](https://github.com/MIPT-ILab/cpp-lects-rus)** by Konstantin Vladimirov.
 Available as slides with Russian text and as a Russian book.
 We host a mirror of [the official repository](https://cpp-lects-rus.sourceforge.io/).
-- **[Simulation Foundation book](https://github.com/MIPT-ILab/simbook)** by Grigory Rechistov.
+- **[„Simulation Foundations“](https://github.com/MIPT-ILab/simbook)** by Grigory Rechistov.
 The book is available in Russian.
 We host a fork of [the official repository](https://github.com/grigory-rechistov/simbook).

 ### Previous projects